 - Lateral tip-over can occur with a combination of travel speed and sharpness of turn.
 This combination may exceed the stability of the truck.
-This condition is even more likely with an unloaded truck. - While traveling with the load or upright raised, lateral tip-over can occur while turning and/or braking when in reverse or accelerating and turning while traveling forward. - Lateral tip-over can occur loaded or unloaded by turning on an incline or ramp.
+This condition is even more likely with an unloaded truck. - Never travel with the load or upright raised, lateral tip-over can occur while turning and/or braking when in reverse or accelerating and turning while traveling forward.